Climate Change

 • 11-130

-• Electricity Consumption in Japan and Overseas
+• Electricity Consumption in Japan and Overseas/ Domestic Production Sites and Research Laboratories, Overseas Production Sites, Domestic and Overseas Offices

 • Note:

-• Ratio of Renewable Energy to Total Energy Consumption / Electricity, Biomass Boilers
+• Ratio of Renewable Energy to Total Energy Consumption/ Electricity, Biomass Boilers

 • Note: